 Trust executives continue to make strategic appointments that strengthen the overall quality of our workforce.
-In the Central Services Team, a new Human Resources Manager has been appointed after the retirement of a colleague.
-At academy level, new appointments to Vice Principal posts have been made at Sir Christopher Hatton Academy and Victoria Primary Academy, further strengthening the quality of leadership throughout the organisation.
+In the Central Services Team, a new Assistant Finance Manager has been appointed.
+At academy level, new appointments to Vice and Assistant Principal posts have been made at Sir Christopher Hatton Academy and Victoria Primary Academy, further strengthening the quality of leadership throughout the organisation.
+Our appointment of Associate Principal to the Central Services Team has been very positive and the impact of their work can be seen through the Ofsted inspection reports at all Trust academies.

 The Trust thrives and develops because it is outward facing and looks to build and deepen partnerships with other organisations.
-Alongside our new work with Unity Research School, we have worked closely with Secure Schools to ensure our cyber security arrangements are as effective as is possible.
-Where we can be sure of the impact these partnerships can bring, we will continue to look for strategic partners to work with the Trust.
+We continue to work closely with Unity Research School to make curriculum choices that we can be sure have evidence of impact.